Rainier Beach High School

-Rainier Beach High School is a public secondary school (grades 9-12) in the Seattle Public Schools system.
-It is located in the Rainier Beach area, in the southeastern part of the city of Seattle, Washington, United States.
-The school historically has had a strong emphasis on team sports, and many championship teams.
-The building has a capacity of 1,200 students, but enrollment has declined greatly in recent years.
-In 2006, 1,302 of the 1,600 high school students living in the Rainier Beach neighborhood traveled out of the area each morning to attend other high schools.
-In 2008–09, Rainier Beach began the year with 453 students and ended with about 295, giving an average monthly enrollment of 374.
-Sixty students chose it as their first choice.
-In 2013 the school began offering an International Baccalaureate program.
+Rainier Beach High School is a public secondary school (grades 9-12) within the Seattle Public Schools system.
+It is located in the Rainier Beach neighborhood, in the southeastern part of Seattle, Washington, United States.
+Historically, the school has emphasized team sports and has produced many championship teams.
+The building has a capacity of 1,200 students, but enrollment has declined significantly in recent years.
+In 2006, 1,302 of the 1,600 high school students living in the Rainier Beach neighborhood traveled outside the area each morning to attend other high schools.
+During the 2008–09 school year, Rainier Beach began with 453 students and ended with about 295, resulting in an average monthly enrollment of 374.
+Only sixty students chose it as their first choice.
+In 2013, the school introduced an International Baccalaureate program.